Space Needle Travel Guide: Observation Deck, Loupe Lounge Review, & Insider Tips

 Parking in downtown Seattle can sometimes be stressful.
 If you’re bringing your own vehicle, we recommend that you park at the Seattle Center’s 5th Avenue N Parking Garage.
 (It’s a quick walk from there to the Space Needle.)
 You can also take the monorail, bus, or a ride share.

-If you have young children and are bringing a stroller, please note that strollers aren’t permitted to the top.
-You’ll have to park them in a specially designated area outside.
-There was an attendant nearby, but we removed all of our belongings from our stroller before it leaving it there.
+If you have young children and are bringing a stroller, please note that strollers aren’t permitted to the top of the Space Needle.
+You’ll have to park them in a specially designated area outside at the ground level.
+There was an attendant nearby, but we removed all of our belongings from our stroller before leaving it there.
 (We didn’t bring our ergo baby carrier that day, but I wish we would have!
 If we had brought it, we wouldn’t have had to carry our baby the entire visit.)

 Visiting the Space Needle at Night